CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 <a name="toc7"></a>

-## Real world problem: Finding non-redundant protein sequences
+## Finding Non-Redundant Protein Sequences

 We take this project one step further by solidifying our business case with a real application: finding the least redundant set of proteins from real data!
 See [this notebook](./real_world_protein_redundancy.ipynb) for the implementation.